-- The initial response will be handled by the local fire department. - Local fire departments have some capability to support a hazard material response up to Hazardous Materials operations level.
-These include incident stabilization techniques, defensive tactical control skills including damming, diking, diversion and retention of products, and decontamination of personnel. - State agencies may be called upon depending on the nature of the incident

-Local resources, policies and procedures regarding hazardous material incidents should be reviewed and revised, as necessary.

-- Fixed Facilities will report annually under SARA Title III; - Notify the community of the need to evacuate or shelter in place; - Mutual aid agreements will be implemented; and - Establish communications with ESF # 5 and ESF #15.

-Amherst County maintains a separate volume of this annex in the Public Safety / FIRE-EMS Standard Operating Guidelines that defines the roles and responsibilities during an oil and hazardous materials incident.

-- The Local Fire Chief or designee will assume primary operational control of all hazardous materials incidents; until the arrival of the local hazardous materials coordinator who will then in conjunction with the fire chief assume operational control of the incident. - Mutual aid agreements between the community and the local government will be implemented; - The local fire chief will contact the local hazardous materials coordinator and they may request Virginia Department of Emergency Management's (VDEM) Regional Hazardous Materials Officer and Hazardous Materials Response Team - The NWS may be contacted to provide weather forecast support and/or on-site support for decision support services as/if needed. - The fire chief, local hazardous materials coordinator and VDEM Regional Hazardous Materials officer will determine the need to evacuate or shelter in place. - Amherst County Fire Departments, Rescue Squads, and the Sheriff's Department will coordinate the evacuation of the area.
-The Sheriff's Department is responsible for providing security for the evacuated area. - Should an evacuation become necessary, warning and directions for evacuation and/or protect in place will be disseminated vial all appropriate means.
-Responding agencies will use mobile loudspeakers, bull horns and/or go door-todoor to ensure that residents in the threatened areas have received evacuation warning.
+Local fire departments have some capability to support a hazard material response up to Hazardous Materials operations level.
+These include incident stabilization techniques, defensive tactical control skills including damming, diking, diversion and retention of products, and decontamination of personnel.
+State agencies may be called upon depending on the nature of the incident Polici ies: resources, policies and procedures regarding hazardous material incidents should viewed and revised, as necessary.
+Fixed Facilities will report annually under SARA Title III; Notify the community of the need to evacuate or shelter in place; Mutual aid agreements will be implemented; and Establish communications with ESF # 5 and ESF #15.
+Cond cept of Operations Gener ral: EMS erst County maintains a separate volume of this annex in the Public Safety / FIRE-Standard Operating Guidelines that defines the roles and responsibilities during an d hazardous materials incident.
+Orgai nization: The Local Fire Chief or designee will assume primary operational control of all hazardous materials incidents; until the arrival of the local hazardous materials coordinator who will then in conjunction with the fire chief assume operational control of the incident.
+Mutual aid agreements between the community and the local government will be implemented; • The local fire chief will contact the local hazardous materials coordinator and they may request Virginia Department of Emergency Management's (VDEM) Regional Hazardous Materials Officer and Hazardous Materials Response Team The NWS may be contacted to provide weather forecast support and/or on-site support for decision support services as/if needed. • The fire chief, local hazardous materials coordinator and VDEM Regional Hazardous Materials officer will determine the need to evacuate or shelter in place.
+Amherst County Fire Departments, Rescue Squads, and the Sheriff's Department will coordinate the evacuation of the area.
+The Sheriff's Department is responsible for providing security for the evacuated area.

+door to ensure that residents in the threatened areas have received evacuation warning.

-• ESF# 2 and ESF# 15 will coordinate the dissemination of public information.
+□ ESF# 2 and ESF# 15 will coordinate the dissemination of public information.